License GuideSOC 29-1171

 Read more

-Nurse practitioner renewal requirements differ by state.
-Most states mandate a specific number of continuing education hours every renewal cycle.
-You'll typically need courses covering ethics and state-specific regulations.
-Check your state board's website for exact hour requirements and approved topics.
+Nurse practitioner continuing education requirements differ by state.
+Your board will specify how many CE hours you need per renewal cycle.
+Common required topics include ethics and state-specific regulations.
+Check your state board's website for exact hours and approved courses.

 Is This For You